 Credentialing was relatively easy, the hardest part for me was the research aspect because I needed to use evidence based practice, but creating the job plan covering the four pillars was easy as it’s something I do in my role most days.

-I’ve already promoted credentialing with other ANPs in my team.
-I’ve been telling them it’s good for credibility and recognition as professionals doing advanced work.
-It’s also good for nurses coming into our profession because it provides a clear pathway, which has always been there but this gives us structure.
+I've been telling other ANPs it's good for credibility and recognition as professionals doing advanced work.
+It's also good for nurses coming into our profession because it provides a clear pathway.

 There is still confusion among professionals and definitely among the public, and the credential gives clarity.
-I think employers know what standard there is among peers but it can’t hurt to have that recognition, and hopefully it will make it clearer for the public.
-People think if you’ve got a stethoscope, you’re a doctor!
+I think employers know what standard there is among peers but it can't hurt to have that recognition.
+People think if you've got a stethoscope, you're a doctor!

 If you're thinking of doing the RCN credential, I'd say go for it!
 I will definitely wear my badge with pride.

-Being on a register of other credentialed nurses for me is acknowledgement of what I’ve achieved.
-It’s something that will help my skills get noticed and ultimately will improve the opportunities available to me in my career.
+It’s something that will help my skills get noticed and ultimately will improve the opportunities available to me in my career